bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^53^ They were ridiculing him, knowing that she was dead. ^54^ But he put them all outside, and taking her by the hand, he called, saying, “Child, arise!” ^55^ Her spirit returned, and she rose up immediately.
 He commanded that something be given to her to eat. ^56^ Her parents were amazed, but he commanded them to tell no one what had been done.

 # 9
-^1^ He called the twelve^^ together and gave them power and authority over all demons, and to cure diseases. ^2^ He sent them out to preach God’s Kingdom and to heal the sick. ^3^ He said to them, “Take nothing for your journey—no staffs, nor wallet, nor bread, nor money.
+^1^ He called the twelve^a^ together and gave them power and authority over all demons, and to cure diseases. ^2^ He sent them out to preach God’s Kingdom and to heal the sick. ^3^ He said to them, “Take nothing for your journey—no staffs, nor wallet, nor bread, nor money.
 Don’t have two tunics each. ^4^ Into whatever house you enter, stay there, and depart from there. ^5^ As many as don’t receive you, when you depart from that city, shake off even the dust from your feet for a testimony against them.”
-^[9:1 TR reads “his twelve disciples” instead of “the twelve”]
+^a^[**9:1** TR reads “his twelve disciples” instead of “the twelve”]

 ^6^ They departed and went throughout the villages, preaching the Good News and healing everywhere.